xavier268/z2z/README.md

 # z2z
 Matrix operations in Z/2Z

+# Basic operations

-Basic matrix operations, see details in godoc.
+See details in godoc.

+Vectors are 1 x c Matrixes, for efficiency.

 Multiplication is implemented by transposing one of the terms first, generating significant speed gains.

-Vectors are 1 x c Matrixes, for efficiency.
+Use MatMulTr to multiply by a vector.

+# Gauss-Jordan reduction :

 GaussShort computes the inverse of a square matrix.